Ex-NYT columnist Kristof announces run for Oregon governor

 Also trying to illustrate Kristof’s ties to this Pacific Northwest state, the lawyers added that Kristof has hiked its entire length on the Pacific Crest Trail, backpacked around Mount Hood (the state’s tallest peak) and eaten at Mo’s Seafood and Chowder in Lincoln City, a restaurant chain that’s an institution on the Oregon Coast.

-Richard Clucas, a political science professor at Portland State University — where Kristoff’s parents used to teach — said Kristoff won’t be able to coast to election victory on name recognition.
-Many Oregonians don’t know who Kristoff, who won two Pulitzer Prizes, is.
+Richard Clucas, a political science professor at Portland State University — where Kristof’s parents used to teach — said Kristof won’t be able to coast to election victory on name recognition.
+Many Oregonians don’t know who Kristof, who won two Pulitzer Prizes as a foreign correspondent and columnist, is.

 “He is not a prominent actor, or a professional wrestler, or a reality TV star.
 He’s a columnist for a publication that has a specific kind of a readership,” Clucas said.